mcmah309/dioxus-use-js/dioxus-use-js/README.md

 For example, `Result<JsValue<MyObject>, string>` maps to `Result<JsValue, String>`.

 When an error is thrown on the js side, a generated functions return value is `Err(JsError::Thrown { name })`.
 The thrown value is not passed through.
 Instead it is logged on the js side as a `warn`.
 Think of throwing as a "panic" and the boundary between js and rust as a panic handler.
 If it is desired to pass a thrown value back to rust, one should wrap the function in a `try`/`catch` and use this `Result` type.
-Bespoke handling logic for `Err` should be implemented and the value return like a regular value.
+Bespoke handling logic for `Err` should be implemented and the value returned like a regular value.
 The return value of the function generated in this scenario would look like `Ok(Result<T,E>)`.

 ### Integers